 This post contains Amazon and other affiliate links for your convenience.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase something through any link, I may receive a small commission, at no extra charge to you.
 I only recommend products that I love or would purchase for myself.
 See my full disclosure here.

 The easiest (and about the cheapest) craft ever.

 That’s it.
-I bought the paint at Hobby Lobby during 50 percent off spray paint week and the can only cost me $4.50!
+I bought the paint at Hobby Lobby during 50 percent off spray paint week and it only cost me $4.50.

 How to make DIY sea glass bottles.